What Is Streaming Analytics?

-What are the Benefits of Streaming Analytics?
+What Are the Benefits of Streaming Analytics?

 The top benefits of streaming analytics are:

-An end-to-end, AI-powered streaming analytics solution can ingest any data from any source at any latency to process and operationalize it for faster and continuous insights to all users.
+An end-to-end AI-powered streaming analytics solution can ingest any data from any source at any latency.
+This processes and operationalizes it continuously for faster insights to all users.

 Informatica Stream Processing